PES2UG25CS696/mindpal-python/README.md

 # MindPal – AI Question Explainer

 ## 📌 Problem Statement
 Students often struggle to understand complex topics because explanations are either too advanced or not personalized.
-There is a need for a simple tool that can explain any topic at different understanding levels ie 5th grade level,high school level ,college level and University level
+There is a need for a simple tool that can explain any topic at different understanding levels ie 5th grade level,8th grade level ,high school level  and University level

 ## 🎯 Objective
 The objective of this project is to build a simple AI-based application that explains user questions based on the selected difficulty level (e.g., 5th grade).